Scams, spam, ransomware, viruses, malware. The online threats seem to be everywhere – and growing.

 - Be sure to keep the operating system and applications up to date for all internet-connected devices to have the latest security patches.
-See the ACMA mobile guide for more on mobile operating systems.

 - Be wary when clicking on links that have been shortened as these can be a front for an illegitimate site, this is especially true for random tweets from people you don't know on Twitter.

 Security settings for Internet Explorer